knuspermixx/Context-For-AI/README.md

-# LLM Context
+# Context For AI

-LLM Context is a Visual Studio Code extension that allows you to easily copy or download selected files for use as context in Large Language Models (LLMs).
+Context For AI is a Visual Studio Code extension that allows you to easily copy or download selected files for use as context in Large Language Models (LLMs).

 ## Features

-- **File Selection**: Use a tree view in the Activity Bar to select files you want to include in your LLM context.
+- **File Selection**: Use a tree view in the Activity Bar to select files you want to include in your Context For AI.
 - **Copy Selected Files**: Quickly copy the content of selected files to your clipboard.
 - **Download Selected Files**: Download the selected files as a package for easy sharing or uploading to LLM platforms.